nitinsharmacs/nl/README.md

-`nl [-bt] [-i incr] [-s sep] [-v startnum] file`
+`nl [-ba] [-i incr] [-s sep] [-v startnum] file`

 ```
 nl file
   The nl utility reads lines from the named file, applies a configurable line numbering filter operation, and writes the result to the standard output.
+By default, empty lines are not numbered.

-nl -bt file
+nl -ba file
-  Number only non-empty lines.
+  Number all lines including empty lines.

 nl -i incr file
   Specify the increment value used to number logical page lines.